laugh12321/DACN/README.md

     <img src='images/Estimated%20Abundances.png'>
     Fig 6.
 Ground-truth and estimated abundances obtained for each endmember material in the Urban datasets by different methods.
 </div>

+## Citation

+If you find DACN useful in your research, please consider citing.

 ## Misc.